 The DFS\$DEFAULT account in Example 2.1 can also serve as a model for an individual proxy account that gives DECdfs users access to the server while preventing other types of access.
-For detailed information about creating proxy accounts, see the VSI OpenVMS Guide to System Security, the DECnet for OpenVMS Network Management Utilities manual, and the DECnet-Plus for OpenVMS Network Management manual.
+For detailed information about creating proxy accounts, see the VSI OpenVMS Guide to System Security, the VSI OpenVMS DECnet Network Management Utilities manual, and the VSI DECnet-Plus for OpenVMS Network Management Guide manual.